JohnnySchaap/CodingChallenge/README.md

 When those coupons are applied to a product, I want the product price to change based on how it is defined on the coupon.<br/><br/>

 For Example:<br/>
 I am selling toy cars for kids.
-Two of those cars have product code "TRUCK" and "AMBU" and they both cost €20.00.<br/> I want to be able to create a coupon that can be applied to both products where I can set the price to €10.00 euro instead.<br/><br/>
+Two of those cars have product codes "TRUCK" and "AMBU" and they both cost ï¿½20.00.<br/> I want to be able to create a coupon that can be applied to both products where I can set the price to ï¿½10.00 euro instead.<br/><br/>

 Furthermore, some coupons I am handing out can only be used once or a few times.<br/><br/>